saieshwar/Stock-Trade-API-Hackerrank/README.md

 _type_: This is the trade type, buy or sell.

-user: The user responsible for the trade.
+_user_: The user responsible for the trade.
 The user itself is a JSON entry consisting of following fields:

-id: This is the user unique ID.
+_id_: This is the user unique ID.

-name: This is the user name.
+_name_: This is the user name.

-stock_symbol: This is the stock symbol.
+_stock_symbol_: This is the stock symbol.

-stock_price: This is the stock price for one stock (upto two places of decimal) at the time of the trade.
+_stock_price_: This is the stock price for one stock (upto two places of decimal) at the time of the trade.
 The stock price is between 130.42 and 195.65inclusive.

-trade_timestamp: This is the timestamp for the trade creation given in the format yyyy-MM-dd HH:mm:ss.
+_timestamp_: This is the timestamp for the trade creation given in the format yyyy-MM-dd HH:mm:ss.
 The timezone is EST (UTC -4).

 # Execution
 ```